 Industry Requirements are Climbing: Get your Education Today

-Want to know where some schools get the dough to outfit their labs with top-of-the-line computers and equipment?
-Speaking of scholarships, Cisco is one of the biggest donors to collegiate programs all over the world.
+Students aren’t the only ones that receive financial help.
+Colleges and Universities can get aid too in the form of equipment.
+This is how they have the latest technology.
+Cisco is one of the biggest donors to collegiate programs all over the world.
 The company recently gave over $60,000 in Cisco equipment to Purdue University, which is also one of the federal government’s academic centers of excellence.